beyarkay/masters-thesis/src/02_background.md

 gradient is done by backpropogation, the subject of the next subsection.

-Gradient descent can be made more efficient via Stochastic Gradient Descent (SGD), which batches the data into subsets and only changes the weights and biases based on the average gradient over the observations in each batch.
+Gradient descent can be made more efficient via Stochastic Gradient Descent (SGD, introduced by \citealt{rosenblattPerceptronProbabilisticModel1958}), which batches the data into subsets and only changes the weights and biases based on the average gradient over the observations in each batch.

-Optimisation algorithms other than SGD are more commonly used in practical machine learning: AdaGrad \citep{@Duchi2011AdaptiveSM} is performant on sparse gradients, RMSProp \citep{@RMSProp} works well in non-stationary settings, and Adam
+Optimisation algorithms other than SGD are more commonly used in practical machine learning: AdaGrad \citep{duchiOnlineLearningStochastic} is performant on sparse gradients, RMSProp \citep{geoffreyhintonCourseraNeuralNetworks2012}
+works well in non-stationary settings, and Adam
-\citep{@Kingma2014AdamAM} provides good performance with little tuning.
+\citep{kingmaAdamMethodStochastic2014} provides good performance with little tuning.

 ## Backpropogation

-Backpropogation is the process of efficiently calculating the gradient of the cost function $C(w, b)$ with respect to any weight or bias in the network.
-It derives from the method of reverse mode automatic differentiation for networks of differentiable functions introduced by @Leppo1970 and was popularised for deep learning applications bby @Rumelhart1986LearningRB.
+Backpropogation is the process of efficiently calculating the gradient of the cost function $C(\bm{w}, \bm{b})$ with respect to any weight or bias in the network.
+It derives from the method of reverse mode automatic differentiation for networks of differentiable functions introduced by
+\cite{linnainmaaAlgoritminKumulatiivinenPyoristysvirhe1970} (published in
+English as \citealt{linnainmaaTaylorExpansionAccumulated1976}).
+\cite{werbosRegressionNewTools1974} laid the theoretical foundation for backpropagation based on Linnainmaa's work.
+\cite{rumelhartLearningRepresentationsBackpropagating1986} demonstrated the
+practical applications of backpropogation for training artificial neural networks.

 For notation, $a_j^l$ will refer to the output of the $j$th neuron in the $l$th layer, and $L$ be the last layer of the network, such that $a^L$ is the output